This article explains common terminology used by Generation Esports as well as the wider gaming/esports community.

 - A match created on a platform by a user (or tournament admin) for express purposes of practice, scrimmage, or tournament play.

-- Private matches are disconnected from the game’s greater community.
+- Private matches are disconnected from the game’s greater community and matchmaking services.

 -